grange85/ahfow-www/_posts/2023/2023-02-20-my-record-collection-010-monsters-robots-and-bug-men-cd.md

 This double CD compilation is subtitled _a user's guide to the rock hinterland_ and as well as Magic Hour (which is why it's in this series) it has tracks by the likes of Bardo Pond, Fuxa, Windy & Carl and Pram - so I guess the subtitle isn't too far wrong.
 The closest it gets to mainstream might be Mercury Rev's appearance but it was pre-Deserter's Songs so still not _that_ mainstream.

-The Magic Hour track is Chance Was from their second album _Will They Turn You On or Will They Turn On You_ - an album title annoyingly missing a question mark - expect me to whine about that again when the album turns up - which it will do ... twice!
+The Magic Hour track is Chance Was from their second album _Will They Turn You On or Will They Turn On You_ - an album title annoyingly missing a question mark - expect me to whine about that again when the album turns up - which it will do... twice!

  - *Catalogue Number:* AHFOW 10/098
  - *Artist:* Various artists